automl/jahs_bench_201/docs/leaderboards.md

 # JAHS-Bench-201 Leaderboards

 The leaderboards as explained in our paper.
-To add an entry please create a pull request.
+To add an entry please create a pull request changing `docs/leaderboards.md`.
 Make sure to follow our evaluation protocol and to add a URL to material that explains how to reproduce you results.

 ## Single Objective